Social Media for Financial Services Organisations

 Global Moderation and Risk Management

 We provide social media customer service, audience engagement, content management and moderation across a range of channels for a multinational banking and financial services holding company.
 Since the brand has audiences across multiple regions, it’s crucial for them to maintain a consistent presence while remaining compliant to all relevant guidelines in each territory.
+This brand required a social media agency with versatility and man power, on the ground in multiple locations to handle the demands of their diverse audiences.

 The Social Element manages their presence spanning Twitter, Facebook, LinkedIn and YouTube in multiple regions.
 The ability to scale up to meet demand is important to the ongoing success of this project.
 One event earlier this year resulted in 5,300 enquiries in a single day – a spike we were able to easily meet by working closely with various client departments.
 Through these efforts, we were able to achieve a 2min 56sec average Facebook enquiry response time.